keanching/angular-contacts/README.md

 # angular-contacts

-A contacts application using Spring Boot + AngularJS
+A contacts application using Spring Boot + AngularJS by Kean Ching.

 Features